Deep Learning in the Sequence Space: Literature

-\cite{zhong_2023} introduces operator learning, which we build on in the section \ref{sec:HA}.
-While previous deep learning approaches used neural network to directly parameterize mapping from a combination of an aggregate and idiosyncratic state to individual choices, \cite{zhong_2023} uses neural network to approximate the mapping from an aggregate state into a function which then returns individual choices as a function of individual state.
+\cite{zhong_2023} introduces operator learning, which we build on in section \ref{sec:HA}.
+While previous deep learning approaches used neural networks to directly parameterize the mapping from a combination of an aggregate and idiosyncratic state to individual choices, \cite{zhong_2023} uses neural networks to approximate the mapping from an aggregate state into a function which then returns individual choices as a function of individual state.
 We extend the operator learning method of \cite{zhong_2023} by showing how to encode monotonicity or concavity of the predicted functions into the network architecture. \cite{sun_2025_cont} uses neural networks to approximate continuation values in combination with otherwise standard methods.
-Neural network based solution methods in continuous time are developed or applied in \cite{duarte2018machine}, \cite{sauzet2021projection}, \cite{gopalakrishna_2021}, \cite{guetal_2023}, \cite{gopalakrishna2024asset} and \cite{payneetal_2024}.\footnote{Additional applications of deep learning based solution methods in variety of settings include \cite{folini2025climate} and \cite{friedl2023deep} (climate economics), \cite{duarte2021simple} (partial equilibrium finite horizon model with rich asset choice), \cite{bretscher2022ricardian} (international business cycle), \cite{sun_2025_dist} (spatial economics), \cite{jungerman_2023} (monopsony power in the labor market) and \cite{adenbaum2024deep} (\cite{bewley_1976} type economy).}
+Neural network based solution methods in continuous time are developed or applied in \cite{duarte2018machine}, \cite{sauzet2021projection}, \cite{gopalakrishna_2021}, \cite{guetal_2023}, \cite{gopalakrishna2024asset} and \cite{payneetal_2024}.\footnote{Additional applications of deep learning based solution methods in variety of settings include \cite{folini2025climate} and \cite{friedl2023deep} (climate economics), \cite{carvalho2025planning} (production networks), \cite{kase2025generative} (HANK with financial frictions), \cite{duarte2021simple} (partial equilibrium finite horizon model with rich asset choice), \cite{bretscher2022ricardian} (international business cycle), \cite{sun_2025_dist} (spatial economics), \cite{jungerman_2023} (monopsony power in the labor market), \cite{adenbaum2024deep} (\cite{bewley_1976} type economy), and \cite{reiter2025neural} (hybrid solution approach for OLG).}